 - Some moms prefer disposable because that means less things to wash.
 You will be amazed at how much laundry your tiny human creates!

-Hint: Check out my Free Stuff page for some free cloth nursing pads.
+Hint: Check out The Best Free Stuff For Breastfeeding Moms for some free cloth nursing pads.

 If your nipples are sore.